BootNodeDev/op-anon-voting-monorepo/README.md

 To deploy the contracts:

+Set the following environment variables:

+- `RPC_URL`: The RPC endpoint URL
+- `PRIVATE_KEY`: The account private key used to deploy contracts
+- `TRUSTED_ATTESTER`: The address that we consider as trusted for issuing attestations

 ```
 cd contracts/
 yarn
 yarn deployOp
 ```

-With the resulting address, and setting:
+...and set the resulting address to:

-- `RPC_URL`: The RPC endpoint URL
-- `PRIVATE_KEY`: The account private key used to deploy contracts
 - `CURRENT_ADDRESS`: The address obtained from the deployment

 Next, verify the contract: